chronotext is a growing collection of software experiments exploring the relation between text, space and time

 2005

-Thanks to OpenGL, a technology previously used in expensive military flight simulators and later on in computer games, it's now possible to animate thousands of text characters in real-time, preparing the way for a new generation of applications.
+Thanks to OpenGL, a technology previously used in costly military flight simulators and later on in electronic games, it is now possible to animate thousands of text characters in real time, laying the groundwork for a new generation of applications.

-Starting to envision works suited to physical presentation spaces (at the very same time, the Museum is knocking at the door...)
+Beginning to envision works suited to physical presentation spaces (at the very same time, the Israel Museum is knocking down my door…)

 sketchbook on the book | july 2005

-a series of sketches where one can read the biblical Book of Isaiah mapped on a virtual landscape
+a series of sketches wherein one can read the Biblical Book of Isaiah mapped on a virtual landscape

 2004